What is a WYSIWYG editor?

 # 5) Increase engagement

 Any piece of written content is rarely written by a single person nowadays.
-There is always an editor or a fellow who you share your content with, even for a simple proofread.
+There is always an editor or a fellow who you share your content with, even for simple proofreading.
 And in the age of technology, online collaborative writing is the best way to achieve that.
-Thanks to collaboration features, users are encouraged to engage with one another while writing and to be creative together!
+Thanks to collaboration features, students and teachers are encouraged to engage with one another while writing and to be creative together!

 # 6) Productive writing environment